In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 Locate the hot node.

-In the Top Node Load section of the ASH Report, you can determine whether the current node is a hot node by comparing the average number of active sessions (Avg Active Sessions) of the foreground and background sessions under the same IP address.
-If the difference is greater than 20%, the current node is a hot node.
+Check the Top Node Load section in the ASH report.
+If the difference between the average active sessions of the foreground and background sessions under the same IP address is greater than 20%, the node is a hot node.

-If yes, it indicates that the load is unevenly distributed across nodes in the system.
+If the node is a hot node, it indicates that the load is unevenly distributed at the node level.

-If not, you do not need to pay special attention to the execution information of any specific node.
+If the node is not a hot node, you do not need to pay special attention to the execution information of the node.

 Analyze the database time.